treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

   ]
 }
 ```
-In this permissions file, the example repository storage namespace is `s3://some-bucket/some/prefix`.
+In this example, the repository storage namespace is `s3://some-bucket/some/prefix`.

-#### LakeFS
+#### lakeFS permissions

-The minimal required permissions on LakeFS are:
+The minimum required permissions for lakeFS are:
 ```json
 {
   "statement": [